PolyhedralDev/TerraWiki/pages/TerraScript-Syntax.md

 TerraScript syntax is very similar to JavaScript and other C-like syntax languages.
 If you have worked with such languages, TerraScript will feel very familiar.
-If not, TerraScrips is still very simple to learn!
+If not, TerraScript is still very simple to learn!

 # Functions
 A function is an *expression* that performs an action using *arguments*, and (optionally) *returns* a value.